dallasread/api-deploy/README.md

 # API Deploy

-API Deploy publishes your Amazon Lambda functions and exports a JS SDK to use on the Web & other Node apps.
-Your SDK and Lambdas are both built based on the `api.json` that you supply.
+API Deploy is a Command Line Tool to publish your Amazon Lambda functions.
+It also exports an SDK to use on the Web & other Node apps (more platforms to come).
+Your SDK and Lambdas are both built based your project's `deployfile.js`.

-**API Deploy uses a very simple configuration file to build a Swagger 2.0 spec.
-It then uses that document to deploy your API.**

-## To use API Deploy, create it with a simple config:
+## To use API Deploy:

 First, you'll need to `npm install api-deploy -g`.
-Then create a `deployfile.js` in your project:
+This gives you a new terminal command: `api`.
+Now, create a `deployfile.js` in your project:

 ```
 var deployer = require('api-deploy').configure({